Confluence in. Release notes website out.

 Send release notes by email

-Useful for announcements, but not ideal as a permanent public reference.
+Useful for announcements, but not ideal as a permanent, searchable reference for users and customers.

 Publish release notes in a help centre

-Good for support visibility, but can duplicate content already reviewed in Confluence.
+Good for support visibility, but it can duplicate content already drafted and reviewed in Confluence.

 How Satori Cloud helps

-Satori Cloud is being built as a publishing layer for release notes and product updates that already live in Confluence.
+Satori Cloud is being built as the publishing layer between your Confluence release notes and your external update page.

 Step 1